danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 # GPT-4's Utility in Qualitative Research
 This chapter provides an in-depth look at the potential of GPT-4, a large language model developed by OpenAI, to contribute to qualitative research.
 Specifically, we will assess GPT-4's proficiency in creating affinity diagrams, and compare its performance with that of the human ethnographer who authored this report.
 This evaluation will give us insights into the model's practical utility and effectiveness.
 While our focus here is on affinity diagrams, we hope this exploration will spark interest in investigating a wider range of applications for AI models like GPT-4 in the field of qualitative research.

 This chapter is structured into five sections.
-We begin with a technical background to give those unfamiliar with the workings of GPT-4 a foundational understanding of the technology behind it.
+We begin with a technical background to give those unfamiliar with the workings of GPT-4 a foundational understanding of the technology behind it, simultaneously referring to state of the art literature in the area for further reading.

-Next, we undertake a literature review to place this research within the context of the existing body of knowledge.
-We will discuss relevant studies and theories that pertain to AI applications in qualitative research, with a specific focus on the use of large language models for tasks such as creating affinity diagrams.

 The following section is dedicated to methodology.
 Here, I will detail the user-model interfaces used in this research, and the iterative prompting approaches that were employed.
 I will also describe the qualitative criteria used for assessing the quality of the model's outputs.